kgorking/gbs/README.md

 	- [x] Don't compile things that don't need it
     - [x] Deduce executable name from current directory
 	- [ ] Compile module sources
+		- [ ] Figure out a way to do it in correct order
 	- [ ] Compile nested sources
 	- [ ] Compile GBS with itself
 - [x] Automated support for `import std;`